 The following property transfers were filed with the Bryan County Clerk of Court from Nov.
 30-Dec.
 6:

 U.S. Rep. Jack Kingston, R-Ga., will sponsor a series of workshops during the open enrollment season for the Medicare Part D prescription drug program.

-The following property transfers were recorded with the Bryan County Clerk of Court, Aug.
-2, 14-21:
+The following real estate transactions were recorded with the Bryan County Clerk of Court, Sept.
+24-30:

-The following property transfers were recorded with the Bryan County Clerk of Court, August 1-13:
+The following real estate transactions were recorded with the Bryan County Clerk of Court, Sept.
+17-20: